khaume/analytics_interview_test/README.md

 # Coding exercise
-The following exercise will try to quickly assess your modelling and data science skills, how you deal with timeseries data, illustrate how some of our activities take place, and be base for discussion during the interview.
+The purpose of the following exercise is to assess your modeling and data science skills, how you deal with timeseries data, illustrate how some of our activities take place, and be basis for discussion during the interview.

 ## Introduction